ydesta3/StalkFinance/README.md

 [Evaluation of your app across the following attributes]
 - **Category:**: Finance / Social Networking
 - **Mobile:**: This app is targeted to iOS mobile users.
 Functionality is not limited to just mobile devices however, the spirit of the app is meant to be on convenient on-the-go devices.
-- **Story:**: Users can access information about stocks and cryptocurrencies' exchange rate with the USD.
-Users can also post to a feed in a desired chat room or create a custom public chat room
+- **Story:**: Users can access information about stocks and cryptocurrencies' from a variety of exchanges and read relevant news topics relating to investment analysis.
 - **Market:**: This app is for any individuals who are interested in being informed regarding details about stocks and cryptocurrencies and having a platform to discuss with others about stock and crypto subtopics.
 - **Habit:**: This app should be used as a tool to help with financial decisions regarding investments as much as needed.
 - **Scope:**: This app would be data and user-driven in terms of what a potential user want to do on the app.
 Users can read, analyze, and discuss about topics related to investing in stocks and cryptocurrencies.